Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland Fallout 4 SFW.md

 Wheel Menu is for quickly changing Weapons or use Items.
 Also put the Game into Slow Motion.

 Reminder: Change the VATS key ingame in Controls, so your VAFS aka Slow Motion gets picked up and is usable.

+#### Goals and Issues

+The most Glaring Issue atm is LOD.
+Sometimes its totally fine, but sometimes distant ROCKS/Mountains or Power Lines or Houses are very low Res, if that happens, Save and Reload mostly fixes it.
+If you have a Solution for this possibily, hit me up in Discord.
+Since this is basicly a Desert now, we see way more Stuff that we normally dont see bcs of Tress and all that Stuff, but on the other Side, we get really good FPS bcs less Foliage and Trees.

+Now the Things that need to be more tested and Adjusted including Feedback.

+- JD`s Weapon Overheating.
+I love the Mod, fits the Desert, but needs Finetuning.

+- Killtips and Sounds.
+Killtips aka the Symbol in the topleft that shows aka confirms your Kills, can be turned off, some might like it some not.

+- Weather from NAC needs tweaking bcs not everything fits.

+- Monster Mods in general like Unique Bosses and Mutant Menagerie.
+See how they are and how they fit.
+Some Enemies can be spongy but most can be adjusted in the MCM Menu.
+Make a List when you find out whos way too spongy.

+- If you encounter a crash, only report it if you can recreate the crash atleast 3 times in a row.
+Tell us what Item or Place from what Mod.

+- FGEP Scourge Patch not out YET so we waiting on that.

+- More Soon.